Measurement-based quantum computing with qudit stabilizer states

 We assume resources, characterized by diagonal Clifford entangling gates $G_E = \sum_{jk} e^{i \theta_{jk}} \ket{jk} \bra{jk}$.
 Such resource states can be visualized with directed graphs, where vertices correspond to qudits in $\ket{+}$ and an edge corresponds to $G_E$ being applied.
 This case includes the standard controlled-phase gate and the ionic light-shift gate \cite{nativequditentanglinggate}.

 Since the controlled-phase gate $CZ$ is the only diagonal two-qudit Clifford group generator, we find that any Clifford diagonal entangling gate can be expressed via

-where $C_1$ and $C_2$ are single-qudit diagonal Clifford gates and $N \in \mathbb{Z}_d$ is an integer (for finite-field qudits, we have $N \in \mathbb{Z}_p$ instead since $Z^p = I_d$).
+where $C_1$ and $C_2$ are single-qudit diagonal Clifford gates and $N \in \mathbb{Z}_d$ is a non-zero integer.
+For finite-field qudits, we have $(C_1 \otimes C_2) M(N) CZ M(N)^\dagger$ with $N \in \mathbb{F}_d \backslash \{0 \}$ instead.
+If the entangling gate is part of the unitary normaliser (so it preserves the Pauli group) but not the finite-field Clifford group, we replace every qudit with lower-dimensional systems and consider the corresponding $CZ$ gates between qudit pairs together with local diagonal Clifford gates.
 Hence, the resulting resource state is locally Clifford equivalent to a graph state with the same entanglement structure, and if $N=1$, it is locally Clifford equivalent to the cluster state.
 We have seen this kind of local Clifford equivalence of the entangling gate to $CZ$ for the light-shift gate resources in Sec. \ref{sec:lightshift-resources}.
 The resource state can then be manipulated in the same way as graph states, taking the local Clifford operations $C_1$ and $C_2$ into account, in particular, vertices can be deleted and edges created, so that one can use two-dimensional lattices as a universal resource states, as shown in Fig. \ref{fig:2D-resource-diagonal-gates}.

 Observing how $G_E$ conjugates $X \otimes I$ and $I \otimes X$, the resource states can be visualized with directed graphs to specify the direction of $G_E$ being applied.
 The stabilizer group generators associated with each vertex $v$ then become